gingerfocus/neomacs/README.md

 ## All features
-You can also build a fully capable editor by saying what you can informing what you can link to.
+You can also build a fully capable editor by informing the build system of what you can link to.
 ```bash
 zig build -Dgtk=true -Dstatic-lua=false --release=safe